Nmedia - Fotolia

 Datrium Inc. is adding security to its storage with a Blanket Encryption application designed to secure deduplicated and compressed data at the host server, in flight across the network and at rest.

 The Sunnyvale, Calif., startup began shipping its flagship DVX storage system for VMware virtual machines (VMs) just over a year ago.
-Datrium DVX includes software that runs on customer-supplied servers, infused with flash cache to accelerate data reads, and disk-based NetShelf appliances for persistent back-end storage.
+The Datrium storage software runs on customer-supplied servers, infused with flash cache to accelerate data reads, and the DVX system has disk-based NetShelf appliances for persistent back-end storage.

-The DVX software orchestrates data placement between the servers and the NetShelf appliances, and provides features such as always-on inline deduplication and compression to reduce a customer's data footprint.
+The Datrium storage software orchestrates data placement between the servers and the NetShelf appliances, and provides features such as always-on inline deduplication and compression to reduce a customer's data footprint.

 "We have service providers who can't wait to talk about this with their customers," said Craig Nunes, Datrium's vice president of marketing.
 "Financial services are very excited about it.
 Health organizations have got a lot of [Health Insurance Portability and Accountability Act] HIPAA-related requirements.
 And we expect as we do more business in federal government that they're going to be relieved that we've got this capability covered."